Now being served

 But fear not, your day is about to get a whole lot better.

-This fun and unexpectedly strong cocktail is an unlikely blend of five separate alcohols with a sparing splash of cream that create a memorable and completely delightful drink.
+This fun and unexpectedly strong cocktail is an unusual blend of five separate alcohols with a sparing splash of cream that creates a memorable and completely delightful drink.
 Let me start by making this clear, never in my wildest dreams would I decide to put these five alcohols together in one cocktail.

 But it works!
 For some reason, it works just beautifully.

 Another mystery surrounding this delightful drink is its origins.
-Jamaican most likely comes from the heavy rum influence present, and the hint of the tropics.
+‘Jamaican’ most likely comes from the heavy rum presence and the hint of the tropics.
 As far as the ‘Quaalude’ part, I think the five alcohols speak for themselves, in the collective.

 Let’s talk a bit about the individual spirits that make up this memorable concoction.

 Kahlua is a smooth coffee flavored liqueur made from rum, corn syrup, and vanilla beans.
-It originated in Mexico in 1936 and is a lovely compliment to several of my favorite cocktails.
+It originated in Mexico in 1936 and is a lovely component in several of my favorite cocktails.

 Frangelico is a hazelnut flavored liqueur produced in Canale, Italy.
 The legend of the spirit is that Christian monks living in Northern Italy in the 1600s produced a similar distilled drink.
-Its name is derived from the noted hermit monk who was an artist, Fra’ Angelico, who also lived in the Piedmont region of Northern Italy in the 1700s.
+Its name is derived from the noted hermit monk, Fra’ Angelico, who also lived in the Piedmont region of Northern Italy in the 1700s.
 The current recipe uses Tonda Gentile hazelnuts found in Piedmont which are combined with coffee, cocoa, and a vanilla distillate.
 The distinctive bottle resembles the robes of a Franciscan friar, although the monks in Northern Italy were of the Dominican order.

 This drink is creamy, nutty, and fruity/tropical all at the same time, three flavors you don’t necessarily think will work together, but they do.
-And here was the exciting part, very rarely do I encounter completely new taste combinations, but this was a new one for me!
+And here was the exciting part, very rarely do I encounter a completely new taste combination, but this fit that bill for me!

-It’s always fun to try a new drink recipe, and even more so when it’s a successful and tasty as this one.
+It’s always fun to try a different drink recipe, and even more so when it’s as successful and tasty as this one.
 Be adventurous and try a Jamaican Quaalude tonight!

 Have you tried a fun, new cocktail lately?
 Let me know about it in the comments.